Western Ranch Activities:

 Some activities you may choose to try include:

 Most guests come to the ranch for horseback riding or to learn horseback riding.
 Regardless of your riding experience, we believe you will have a fabulous time riding our horses, from exploring the range to getting the job done.
-At Concho Hills you will be riding “ranch style.”
-That means we steer with our legs.
+At Concho Hills you will be riding “ranch style” only.
+That means we steer with our legs and ride with loose reigns.
 Don’t know how?
 As long as you want to learn we will be thrilled to teach you.
 Our horses have been trained to work cattle and help us with our work, so we need our hands for doing stuff.
 We will also teach you the secret of shortening the distance between two points…ride it with a friend!

 Click here to learn more about our remuda.